rishabhsvemuri/pgUI/README.md

 ## Install R

 Check if your machine has R installed.
 If it is installed, these commands will return where it is installed.
 Install at [cran](https://cran.r-project.org/mirrors.html) if not already on machine.
+Run these commands in your terminal.

 ```bash
 # For macOS